endolith/PySpice/doc/sphinx/source/installation.rst

 How to get Xyce ?
 -----------------

-Despite Xyce is released under the therms of the GPLv3 licence, Sandia requires actually you create a user account on this `sign-in page <https://xyce.sandia.gov/downloads/sign-in.html>`_ so as to get the source or download an executable, i.e. you have to provide your email address to Sandia.
+Even though Xyce is released under the terms of the GPLv3 licence, Sandia actually requires that you create a user account on this `sign-in page <https://xyce.sandia.gov/downloads/sign-in.html>`_ so as to get the source or download an executable, i.e. you have to provide your email address to Sandia.